ClemenceChee/babbel-ai-academy/DOCUMENTATION.md

-# B____ AI Academy - Comprehensive Documentation
+# AI Academy - Comprehensive Documentation

-This document provides a detailed overview of the B____ AI Academy platform, including its architecture, features, deployment, and development guidelines.
+This document provides a detailed overview of the AI Academy platform, including its architecture, features, deployment, and development guidelines.

 ## 1. Introduction

-B____ AI Academy is an internal education platform designed to build AI literacy across all teams at B____.
+AI Academy is an internal education platform designed to build AI literacy across all teams in your organization.
 It provides a modern, engaging learning experience with specialized tracks for leadership, product, development, and compliance.

 ### 1.1.
 Purpose

-- **Educate**: Provide comprehensive AI education to all B____ employees.
+- **Educate**: Provide comprehensive AI education to all organization employees.
 - **Empower**: Equip teams with the knowledge and skills to leverage AI effectively.
 - **Standardize**: Ensure a consistent understanding of AI principles and best practices.
 - **Innovate**: Foster a culture of AI-driven innovation.